Jailed peer 'has Lords role to play' on prison reform

 He is also interested in unemployment and apprenticeships and says he would like to continue mentoring schemes for young people.

-"I would just like to try and make amends by showing I can do public service again - it's a privilege to do public service."'On the treadmill'
+"I would just like to try and make amends by showing I can do public service again - it's a privilege to do public service."

 Lord Taylor was at Wandsworth Prison, a category B prison in south London, for a month, where he briefly shared a cell with another expenses convict - the former Labour minister Elliot Morley.
 The two men discussed "how we were feeling, how we were going to keep fit" - but not details of their cases, he said.